BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-technē.md

 ### Gödel Escher Technē

 <br/><br/>
-Revised version of an essay I wrote earlier this year about some things that had been on the mind for a while:
+_Revised version of an essay I wrote earlier this year about some things that had been on the mind for a while_

 I think the continued development of artificial intelligence will lead to an epistemic unraveling of teleological claims.
 There's been some of that already.